 Security issues and patching

-If a security flaw is found in one or more components of AKS, the AKS team will patch all affected clusters to mitigate the issue.
+If a security flaw is found in one or more of the managed components of AKS, the AKS team will patch all affected clusters to mitigate the issue.
 Alternatively, the team will give users upgrade guidance.

 Node maintenance and access

-Although customers can sign in to and change worker nodes, doing this is discouraged because changes can make a cluster unsupportable.
+Although you can sign in to and change agent nodes, doing this operation is discouraged because changes can make a cluster unsupportable.